Skip to content

 done

-This kills the nginx process 5 times.
-Each kill causes the container to exit, and Kubernetes restarts it.
+This stops the nginx process 5 times.
+Each stop causes the container to exit, and Kubernetes restarts it within the same Pod.
 After several restarts in 5 minutes, the PodCrashLooping alert should fire.

 2. Watch the alert status